Thinkful-Ed/challenge-challenge-gatekeeper-middleware/README.md

 [GitHub](https://github.com/Thinkful-Ed/express-gatekeeper-middleware-challenge) | [Glitch](https://glitch.com/edit/#!/express-gatekeeper-middleware-challenge)

 This is a challenge in Thinkful's *Web Development Bootcamp*.
+Related to middleware.

 You need to create a piece of middleware that parses request for a header with the name `x-username-and-password`.
 The value for that header should looke like this: `user=user@somewhere.com&pass=password`.